geonef/sysconf.nef.cloud/README.md

 ```

 #### /etc/nef.local/services
-Needed to tell the host that it is indeed the host for multiple services' LXC containers:
+Needed to tell the host that it is indeed the node _n1_'s host that manage multiple services' LXC containers:
 ```
 mycloud n1 host
 ```